mdsumner/spbabel/README.md

 spbabel: spatial translator
 ===========================

 Spbabel provides simple tools to flip between Spatial and tidy forms of data.
 This package aims assist in the ongoing development of tools for spatial data in R. There is limited use for users directly, though see examples in the vignettes.
-It's pretty chaotic, but there is a

 This framework allows for the easy transfer between the different spatial representations in R, in generic database-ready tables that can be transferred from and to R in many different ways.